-Instead, I am talking about emails where an expert within the company or an outside marketing professional/agency writes high-quality copy.
+Of course, I am talking about emails where an expert within the company or an outside marketing professional/agency writes high-quality copy.
 I am talking about targeted, relevant emails sent to a list of people that have willingly signed up to receive them or who have otherwise interacted with the company.
 The benefits of email marketing for this kind of email campaign are astronomical.

 Indeed, many pieces of research suggest that the right email marketing strategy is the single most important digital marketing technique you can use.

 What is it that makes email marketing so powerful?
 There are 5 key advantages of email marketing.

 1. You get a chance to consistently connect with customers

 Stop and reflect for a minute on this question: how often do you check your email throughout a day?
 For most people, that question is really hard to answer.
 Why?
 Because most people have email connected to their mobile devices and/or have their email program running all day.
 So how many times you check your email is almost unquantifiable.
 It is simply a steady stream all the time.